MSPayneII/FEM_Connect_Four/README.md

 Utilizing the CSS Pseudo Elements "::before" and "::after" allowed me to create the gameboard, which consists of a black/shadow layer, a layer of 42 individual cells (one for each board slot), and the white/top layer.
 I set the z-index of the top layer to one and pointer events to none.
 With this in place, users can click on slots on the board even though they are in the middle layer.
 It also creates the effect of the game pieces showing behind the top layer of the board.
 See code snippet and accompanying figure.

 To create the drop animation, I calculated the heights of the unplaced game piece at the top of a column and the height of the first available row.
 Next, I subtracted those heights to get the difference and used that information to update the game piece's drop animation using the transform and offset properties.
 I added a little bounce at the end of each drop to make it more realistic.
-Shout out to Thomas Campbell on Youtube for this animation approach.
+Shout out to Thomas Campbell on Youtube for the game piece implementation.

 ```css
 .gameboard {